MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-not-updating.md

 :::image type="content" source="images/intune-os-version.png" alt-text="Image showing how to find OS build number of a device in Azure.":::

 Compare the OS build number the Surface Hub is running with the [Surface Hub update history](/surface-hub/surface-hub-update-history) page to see which updates are missing.
-More details on how to do this is covered in the [verify a Surface Hub is fully updated](https://www.youtube.com/watch?v=rxL5cUS_3TA) video.
+The current Surface Hub OS version is [Windows 10 Team 2022 Update](/surface-hub/surface-hub-2022-update) (22H2 / 19045).
+More details can be found in our video on how to [verify a Surface Hub is fully updated](https://www.youtube.com/watch?v=rxL5cUS_3TA).

-## Surface Hub v1 devices not updating past Windows 10 version 1703 (15063) ##
+## Surface Hub v1 devices not updating past Windows 10 Team version 1703 (15063) ##
 In some environments, Surface Hub v1 devices fail to install updates past OS build number 15063.
 If you have a Surface Hub experiencing this, the device needs to be reimaged using the [Surface Hub Recovery Tool](/surface-hub/surface-hub-recovery-tool).

 ## Windows Update for Business deferral policy ##